 Note 1: Refer to Table 6.2 for cycleway widths and Table 6.3 for effective clearance widths to fixed objects.
-Note 2: For the design of central delineator strips, refer to the Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)).
-Paving setts, deterrent paving or a flush line marking (Diagram No 1049) may be considered as an alternative to a central delineator strip.
+Note 2: For the design of central delineator strips, refer to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)).
+Paving setts, deterrent paving or a flush line marking (Diagram No 1049B) may be considered as an alternative to a central delineator strip.
 Segregated cycleways should be clearly signed using Diagram No. 957 with the cycle only section marked with Diagram No. 1057.
 Consideration should be given to the positioning of sign poles, lighting columns and other obstructions.
-If placement close to the facility is unavoidable, they should be made more conspicuous through the use of reflective banding and white lining for example (refer to Disability Discrimination Act: Good Practice Guide for Roads' (Transport Scotland (2009))).
+If placement close to the facility is unavoidable, they should be made more conspicuous through the use of reflective banding and white lining for example (refer to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013))).